 Catherine Gund, Senior Director

 Catherine Gund, the founder and Senior Director of Aubin Pictures, is a twice Emmy-nominated producer, director, writer, and activist.
 Her media work focuses on strategic and sustainable social transformation, arts and culture, HIV/AIDS and reproductive health, and the environment.
-She has three films in production: A Moving Body, Amor Puro y Duro (Love Hard & Pure), and American Rhapsody.
+She has three films in production: Dispatches from Cleveland, Amor Puro y Duro (Love Hard & Pure), and American Rhapsody.
 Her completed films - which include Born to Fly, What's On Your Plate?, A Touch of Greatness, Motherland Afghanistan, Making Grace, On Hostile Ground, and Hallelujah! - have screened around the world in festivals, theaters, museums, and schools; on PBS's Independent Lens, the Discovery Channel's Planet Green, and the Sundance Channel.

 Gund's most recent project, Born to Fly pushes the boundaries between action and art, daring us to join choreographer Elizabeth Streb and her dancers in pursuit of human flight.
 Her multimedia project What's On Your Plate?, is a fun and provocative documentary about kids and food politics, accompanied by a curriculum, website and workbook for families.